antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/logging.rst

 .. method:: Logger.exception(msg, *args, **kwargs)

    Logs a message with level :const:`ERROR` on this logger.
-The arguments are interpreted as for :meth:`debug`, except that any passed *exc_info* is not inspected.
-Exception info is always added to the logging message.
+The arguments are interpreted as for :meth:`debug`.
+Exception info is added to the logging message.
 This method should only be called from an exception handler.

-.. method:: Logger.addFilter(filter)
+.. method:: Logger.addFilter(filt)

-   Adds the specified filter *filter* to this logger.
+   Adds the specified filter *filt* to this logger.

-.. method:: Logger.removeFilter(filter)
+.. method:: Logger.removeFilter(filt)

-   Removes the specified filter *filter* from this logger.
+   Removes the specified filter *filt* from this logger.

 .. method:: Logger.filter(record)